AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 The **[!UICONTROL Fork]** activity section has been enriched with additional information.
 A note has been added to specify that the outbound transitions do not execute simultaneously and that the activity should therefore not be used to improve workflows's performances.
 [Read more](../../workflow/using/fork.md)

+The Locating Tomcat version section has been moved [here](../../production/using/locate-tomcat-version.md).

 ## December 2020 {#dec-2020}

 The delivery monitoring section has been reorganized into thematic topics.
 [Read more](../../delivery/using/about-delivery-monitoring.md)